vegaprotocol/specs/protocol/0062-spam-protection.md

    <num_proposals>.

 ### Notes
--What counts is the number of tokens at the beginning of the epoch.
+- What counts is the number of tokens at the beginning of the epoch.
 While it is unlikely (given gas prices and ETH speed) that the same token is moved around to different entities, this explicitely doesn't work.
--This means that every tokenholder with more than <min_voting_tokens> can spam exactly one block on SW.
+- This means that every tokenholder with more than <min_voting_tokens> can spam exactly one block on SW.
--There is some likelyhood that policies will change.
+- There is some likelyhood that policies will change.
 It would thus be good to have a clean separation of policy definition and enforcement, so a change in the policies can be implemented and tested independently of the enforcement code.